Number of inmates dead in Ecuador prison riots rises to 79

 Prisons Director Edmundo Moncayo said Tuesday that two groups were trying to gain “criminal leadership within the detention centers.”

-The prisons’ maximum security areas tend to house inmates linked to killings, drug trafficking, extortion and other major crimes.
+The prisons’ maximum-security areas tend to house inmates linked to killings, drug trafficking, extortion and other major crimes.

 Deadly prison riots have happened relatively frequently in recent years in Ecuador, whose prisons were designed for some 27,000 inmates but house about 38,000.